joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-04-21-cooperative-card-game.md

 We can find the exact probability for $N$-card decks through recursion.

-Call a "type" any of the $N=52$ cards in the deck and call $P(s,d)$ the probability that the game has no collisions given that, in the remaining cards, there are $s$ types where one of the twin cards has been drawn and $d$ types where neither of the cards have been drawn.
+Call a "type" any of the $N=52$ cards in the standard deck and call $P(s,d)$ the probability that the game has no collisions given that, in the remaining cards, there are $s$ types where one of the twin cards has been drawn and $d$ types where neither of the cards have been drawn.

 For example, after the first draw, a game that didn't have a collision would be in state $(s=2,d=50),$ and a game that had a collision would be in state $(s=0,d=51).$